Published on November 25th, 2019

 How to Naturally Repel Mosquitoes in Your Home

 Some plants produce scents that mosquitoes can’t stand.
 These include: Mint, Marigold, Lemon Trees, Basil and Lavender.
+Try some of these out today - they'll help with the mosquitoes and look amazing as well.

 Citronella is a well-known natural ingredient that is great at repelling mosquitoes because it masks the scents that the little critters are attracted to.
 Citronella Candles are popular but you should invest in a good quality product.
 The Citronella formula needs to be correct for the product to work effectively and as with most things, you get what you pay for!
+Make sure you invest in a good quality candle for the best results.

 We don’t recommend applying essential oils directly onto the skin, however they can be a great option if you have a diffuser at home.
 You’ll only need 10 or so drops of your favourite scent for the desired effect.
 Our picks?
 Lemon, lavender, tea tree, peppermint, basil and lemongrass.